 From State College, PA, Annapolis, MD, Mansfield, OH, Houston, TX, and Montclair, NJ, NABA members have reported low numbers so far.

 What butterflies have visited your garden this month?
 Are you seeing as many butterflies as in past years?
 Please include your location with your information.

 NABA hosts “Sightings“, a page where you may post your recent butterfly sightings.
 All butterfly sightings are welcome, but very unusual sightings will be labeled as “possible” unless accompanied by a recognizable photograph, or convincing description of the butterfly and the circumstances of its sighting.

-Photos, such as this Pipevine Swallowtail, often accompany the butterfly lists, making Sightings a useful guide for new butterfliers who are learning to identify butterflies.
-Watch for sightings in your location to learn what butterflies might be seen in your garden or field trip!
+Photos, such as this Pipevine Swallowtail seen and photographed by Stephen Buckingham in Morris County, NJ, often accompany the butterfly lists, making Sightings a useful guide for new butterfliers who are learning to identify butterflies.
+Watch for sightings in your location to learn what butterflies might be seen in your garden or on your field trip!

 ©2014, North American Butterfly Association (NABA).
 All rights reserved.